IBM-Cloud/repo-guidelines/README.md

 - [Contributing updates to the guidelines](#contributing-updates-to-the-guidelines)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-This repository is meant to serve as the official guidelines for creating sample app source code repositories within the IBM-Bluemix organization.
-The driving force behind this is an effort to standardize our open-source content to create a more cohesive brand experience across samples.

-Note that at the moment, these are evolving and  fluid guidelines.
-There is continuous development being done on some of the artifacts mentioned in this guide and as they are updated, so too will their corresponding sections in this document.

-**Note:** Some of the links in the guide point to sites on the IBM intranet.
-Apologies to non-IBMers, this is as transparent as we can get :)

 ## Value Add